AyeshaAmjad0828/LLMs-Table-Predictions/README.md

 ### Experiment 2 - LLM Vector Embeddings for AutoML

 Here is an a diagram showing a high-level set up of the second experiment.
+All the related code is in [serialization](https://github.com/AyeshaAmjad0828/LLMs-Table-Predictions/tree/main/serialization) folder.

 ![Experiment2](./README.assets/Experiment2.jpg)